m-peko/craft-cpp/_posts/2020-06-13-expanding-on-standard-threads.md

 ## Conclusion

 In this article, I have tried to explain a few things that can be achieved with C++11's `std::thread` and its younger brother - C++20's `std::jthread`.
-Our custom `Thread` class with functionalities explained above can also be implemented by using `std::condition_variable`s.
+Our custom `Thread` class with functionalities explained above can also be implemented by using `std::condition_variable`s and `std::atomic`s.
 Do you like my approach?
 What's the solution you prefer?

 Let me know in the comments below... <span>⬇️</span><span>👇</span>